Who We Are

 We build capacity for landscape stewardship and support cross-boundary collaborative work by sharing the knowledge and skills that empower partnerships to succeed.

-We solve shared problems by working to address the barriers to collaborative work at scale, identifying ways to be more effective, and developing relationships with state leadership that elevate landscape stewardship values and principles.
+We solve shared problems by working to address the barriers to collaborative work at scale, identifying ways to be more inclusive and effective, and developing relationships with community and state leadership that elevate landscape stewardship values and principles.

 Common to all of these is our support for the broader movement to shift the conservation paradigm toward a focus on landscape-scale stewardship, and engage sectors beyond our community of practice for a more equitable and holistic approach to this work.